aiplan4eu/unified-planning/docs/showcases/05-behavior-tree-testing.md

 Integration with the rest of the system required three components:

 - **domain encoder:** The domain is defined as the set of operators needed to specify the possible executions of each node type.
 - **problem encoder:** Our behavior trees are defined in a proprietary JSON format, that specifies both the structure of the tree (parent / children), the type of the nodes and the inputs / outputs of each node.
+These trees are converted into the AI Domain Definition Language (AIDDL) which is used to first prune the behavior tree and then translate the tree and its data dependencies into a planning problem where the state represents the structure of the tree, the execution state of its nodes, and information to navigate control flow nodes.
+Goals are generated for each data requirement in an attempt to find a plan that proves that the data requirement can be violated (meaning: reach a node in the tree without the required data bein available).
+As a result, the problem encoder creates one planning problem for each data requirement.
 - **solution decoder:** For visualization purposes, the planner's result is parsed and a human-friendly message is produced (showing the execution sequence and the return values of the nodes being executed that lead to the violation of the constraints).